SUBSTRATE PREPARATION DESIGN GUIDE FOR COATING PARYLENE

 Parylene is the best choice for high quality, uniform, pinhole-free conformal coatings.
 To ensure that you obtain optimum results, please make certain that all substrate surfaces are clean of organic and other contaminants, including solder flux, oils, etc. For applications where Parylene is to be selectively deposited, please be certain that you use an appropriate masking process.
-We offer the following recommendations to assist you.
-Please contact our sales or customer support staff if you require further information.
+We offer the following recommendations to assist you, and please contact sales or customer service if you require further information

 - Consider using sealed connectors, or back seal the connectors before they are installed on the board.
 This will reduce the labor cost associated with sealing standard connectors.

 - Allow for additional space to work around connectors when they do require masking.

 - Card extractors and/or wedge clamps pose a masking problem and should be removed before coating if possible.

 - Ejector latches are difficult to mask and can be bound up by the coating.
 Consider installing ejector latches after the coating process is completed.
 This will minimize time spent masking and de-masking, reducing your overall cost.

 - Consider using male pin headers rather than female/socketed or shrouded headers because they are easier and less expensive to mask.